PoCInnovation/Workshops/p2p/README.md

 * How to integrate your smart contract onto a front end

 ### Workshop 3 - [IPFS or HTTP](./3.IPFS_or_HTTP)
-Here, we are going to:
+Here, we are going to learn:

-* the limits of HTTP access and storage
+* The limits of HTTP access and storage
 * The basics of IPFS storage